Bella Thorne: 2010–2013: Breakthrough with Disney and music

 In 2010, Thorne replaced Jolean Wejbe as Tancy "Teenie" Henrickson, Bill and Barb Henrickson's younger daughter, in Season 4 of HBO's Big Love.
 Thorne co-starred on the Disney Channel sitcom Shake It Up, originally titled Dance, Dance Chicago.
 Thorne played CeCe Jones, a dancer with ambitions for a career in the spotlight despite having dyslexia.
 The show is a buddy comedy centered on a teen dance show (in a show-within-a-show format) co-starring Thorne and Zendaya.
 The multi-camera series began production in Hollywood, California, in July 2010 and premiered on November 7, 2010, on Disney Channel.
 While she had a substantial portfolio of work in television and film, Thorne had no experience in professional dancing before being cast.
 After signing onto the show in October 2009, she began taking three dance classes every night.

 Thorne's first single, "Watch Me" was released on June 21, reaching 86 on the US Billboard Hot 100 charts, 9 on the US Top Heatseekers charts and earning RIAA: Gold.
 On September 29, 2011, Disney Channel announced it had increased Shake It Ups second season order to 26 episodes.
 A 90-minute special episode Made In Japan aired August 17, 2012, as the season two finale.
 On June 4, 2012, Disney Channel announced that Shake It Up had been renewed for a third season.
 In 2012, Thorne was cast as Avalon Greene in the Disney Channel Original Movie Frenemies.
 "TTYLXOX" was released on March 6, reaching 97 on the US Billboard Hot 100 charts.
 On March 30, 2013, it was confirmed by Hollywood Records via Twitter that Thorne had officially signed to the record label.

-On July 25, 2013, the Disney Channel confirmed that Shake It Up would be canceled after the end of the third season.
+On July 25, 2013, Disney Channel confirmed that Shake It Up would be canceled after the show's third season.
 On April 23, 2013, Thorne announced her debut album with eleven songs.
 Thorne spoke about the album, saying "What fans can expect is [for it] just to be very different from anyone because I don't like to be one of those artists where you can be like: 'Oh yeah, I know them from that song.'
 All my songs are very different from each other.
 So I don't want to be known as only one genre."
 Thorne cited Britney Spears, Kesha, and Destiny's Child as influences for the album.
 In 2013, it was reported that Thorne had signed a new deal to write a series of books, beginning with her first novel, Autumn Falls.